How to Stop Comparing Yourself to Others

 Understanding why you compare helps you fight it.

+1. We are wired for social evaluation.
 Humans naturally assess where they stand relative to others.
 It is built into us — a survival mechanism from when belonging to the tribe meant life or death.
+In the modern world that wiring gets hijacked; instead of evaluating threats, we evaluate status, endlessly.

-Social media shows you the best moments of everyone's life, all the time.
-It is a comparison machine — and it is designed to keep you scrolling.
+3. Social media amplifies it.
+You used to compare yourself to your neighbors.
+Now you compare yourself to millions.
+The platforms show you the best moments of everyone's life, all the time.
+It is a comparison machine — designed to keep you scrolling.

-He gave them more talent, more opportunity, more blessing — and you got less.
+5. We do not trust God's plan for us.
+Underneath comparison is a belief that God got it wrong — He gave them more talent, more opportunity, more blessing, and you got less.
 Comparison is, at its root, a complaint against God's distribution.

 What the Bible Says About Comparison